deeptronos/teach-rs-embedded/content/mods/H-embedded-rust/topics/background/slides.md

 - C ecosystem is more mature.
 - Off-the-shelf solutions for several problems already exist.
 - Commercial Real Time Operating Systems (RTOS) are available in C.
 - There aren't any commercial, production-grafde RTOSes in Rust (as of this writing) so you have to either make one yourself or try the ones that are in development.
 These can be found in the [Awesome Embedded Rust](https://github.com/rust-embedded/awesome-embedded-rust#real-time-operating-system-rtos) repository.

+---
+# Summary
+- A microcontroller provides many of the facilities of a larger computer within a single piece of hardware.
+- Compared to a traditional computer, a microcontroller has its own strengths and weaknesses:
+  - Lower cost and power consumption.
+  - Greater responsiveness and reliability.
+  - Lower throughput.
+  - Fewer computational resources (processors/memory/etc.)
+  - Less robust featureset (poor floating point support, etc.)